sailshq/sails-hook-organics/README.md

 #### I'd like to help work on this.

 Awesome!
-Please [introduce yourself](https://sailsjs.com/contact) and let us know a rough guess at the # of hours/week you'll be able to commit.
-Someone from the core team will contact you ASAP.
+Please have a read through the [contribution guide](http://sailsjs.com/contribute), if you haven't already.
+If you're actively interested in helping to shape the future usage and roadmap for this library, we welcome youre input!
+Please [introduce yourself](https://sailsjs.com/contact), let us know a rough guess at the # of hours per week you'll be able to commit, and someone from the core team will contact you ASAP.

 ## License